jordimassaguerpla/gems-status/README.md

 [![Coverage Status](https://coveralls.io/repos/jordimassaguerpla/gems-status/badge.png?branch=master)](https://coveralls.io/r/jordimassaguerpla/gems-status)
 [![Gem Version](https://badge.fury.io/rb/gems-status.png)](http://badge.fury.io/rb/gems-status)

-gem-status compares rubygems information from different sources and runs some checks on those gems.
+gem-status gets the list of gems you use from Gemfile.lock file and runs some checks on those gems.

-The goal is to create a report where one can see which gems are outdated, which gems are "patched", that is that the versions are the same but not the md5sums, and which do not pass the checks.

-Source can be:

-- OpenSUSE BuildService
-- Rubygems.org
-- Gemfile.lock file

-NOTE: In OBS, when it founds a link it follows that.
-However, having patches in links that affect the gem file is not supported.

-Data compared is:

-- version
-- md5sum

 Checks that can be run are:

-- does it have security messages on the commits?
-- is it a native gem?
-- does this gem exists upstream?
-- does this gem depends on rails?
+- Does it has a license?
+If it does not, it can be a problem for distributing your software with this gem.
+- Is it Gpl?
+If it is, it can be a problem if your software or other gems are not GPL compatible.
+- Is the same in Rubygems.org?
+This is for people who uses his own gem server.
+This checks the gems are the same.
+- Does it has security alerts?
+This will search into the commits and into security mailing lists for possible security messages.

 In the case for the security messages, you can specify which messages have been fixed and in which version at the configuration file (see conf/test.yaml.example).